Newcastle, KwaZulu-Natal: Road

-Newcastle is well connected to Gauteng and the provinces coastal ports of Durban and Richards Bay on two main routes.
-The N11 is the principal road running through the city connecting it south to the N3 to Durban and north to the N4 to Gauteng, and through the provinces of Mpumalanga & Limpopo, and eventually to the border at Groblersbrug.
+The N11 is the principal road running through the city, connecting south to Ladysmith and north to Ermelo in the Mpumalanga Province.

-The R34 connects Newcastle to Gauteng via the N3 and the Free State to the west, and east to the port of Richards Bay via Vryheid and Empangeni.
+The R34 connects north-west to Vrede in the Free State and east to Vryheid and Empangeni.

 Rail

 Newcastle lies on the main passenger and goods railway line between Johannesburg and Durban.
 The city has a large rail siding and cargo facility.